eea/clms-api-docs/source/download.md

 ```

-The response contains a JSON object where each of the keys represent a download task.
-It also includes the UIDs of the datasets that are being prepared, the download metadata (NUTS, Bounding Box, etc.), and also the date and time of the request.
+The response contains a JSON object where each of the keys represents a download task.
+It also includes the UIDs of the datasets that are being prepared, the download metadata (NUTS, Bounding Box, etc.) and also the date and time of the request.

 ```{literalinclude} ./http-examples/download-request-download-in-progress.resp
    :language: http
 ```

-Similarly a user can request all the finished downloads:
+Similarly, a user can request all the finished downloads:

 ```{http:example} curl wget python-requests
     :request: ./http-examples/download-request-download-finished.req

 ```

 The response contains a JSON object where each of the keys represent a download task.
-Like in the previous case, it also includes the UIDs of the datasets that are being prepared, the download metadata (NUTS, Bounding Box, etc.), and also the date and time of the request.
+Like in the previous case, it also includes the UIDs of the datasets that are being prepared, the download metadata (NUTS, Bounding Box, etc.) and also the date and time of the request.

 In this case, it will include 2 additional parameters: the date and time of the finalization of the download process and the address where the download will be available for the next _72 hours_.